- Garden / Landscaping / Patio — 247

 Clean Your Doors Regularly

 The doors need to be cleaned at different times per year.
 Use a sponge and mild soap to remove corrosive chemicals, grime, and dirt.
 Chemicals and sediments that are built up can easily lead to corrosion and warping.
 That will make the door not operate properly.
 Also, make sure that you repaint the door once every few years because moisture needs to be kept out of areas that are made out of wood.
 If the door warped, it will be really difficult to close and open it.

 Test Reverse-Mechanisms Every Month

-There are many electric garage doors that include automatic reverse functions so that property is not damaged in the event that something will obstruct the door while closing.
-In order to prevent entrapment, it is important that the reversing mechanism works correctly.
+Many electric garage doors include automatic reverse functions so that property is not damaged if something will obstruct the door while closing.
+To prevent entrapment, the reversing mechanism must work correctly.
 You will also hear the term “garage door sensor” when describing the mechanism.
-In order to make sure that the sensor works properly, you have to regularly test it.
+To make sure that the sensor works properly, you have to regularly test it.
 Just put an obstruction like a chair and push your close button.
 When the door touches the chair, it has to back up.

 Take all the simple maintenance steps mentioned above and it is a guarantee you will spend less on costly electric garage door repairs in the future.

 - Jul 23, 2021 Lock It In: Evident Points to Ponder on How to Become a Locksmith by Guest

 - Dec 3, 2020 Is it Worth Building a Wooden Garage? by Guest